-Researching “the law” on a particular topic is generally a multi-step process that involves checking a number of sources - statutes, cases, and sometimes, administrative rules or regulations.
+Researching “the law” on a particular topic is generally a multi-step process that involves checking secondary sources followed by primary sources - statutes, cases, and sometimes, administrative rules or regulations.
 Very rarely is there a simple answer to a legal question or a single book that will provide the answer.
-Discovering what “the law” is in a given situation means finding the rule that is applicable - usually a statute, or in some instances a case - and then applying the rule to the facts of the situation.
-Case law is generally used to see how courts have applied the rule in other situations.
-The key is finding a case with facts that are analogous to your own.

 Where to start

-Where you start depends largely on what information you already have about the area of law you are researching.
-If you already have a citation - to a statute or a case - you are, to a certain extent, ahead of the game.
-Statutes and cases provide excellent jumping off points to additional sources of the law.
-If you don't have a citation, or are unfamiliar with an area of law, secondary sources are a good place to start.
-These sources, which are not the law, provide background information, an introduction to the terminology of a particular topic, and valuable citations to primary sources of law (statutes, cases, administrative rules).
+Where you start depends largely on what information you already have.
+If you already have a citation - for example, to a statute or a case - it may provide a jumping off point to additional sources.
+If you don't have a citation, or are unfamiliar with an area of law, secondary sources are the best place to start.
+Secondary sources, which are not the law, provide background information, an introduction to the terminology of a particular topic, and valuable citations to primary sources of law (statutes, cases, administrative rules).